octallocito/IRCLite/README.md

 - Basic support for the IRC protocol (RFC 1459)
 - Multi-client handling via sockets
 - Channel support and private messaging
-- Written in pure Python — no external libraries required
+- Written in pure Python, C — no external libraries required
 - Easy to modify and extend

 ## Getting Started